 - Ensuring the correct amount of payroll taxes are deducted from each paycheck

 - Applying any deductions for items like retirement contributions and health benefits

 In-house payroll is managed either by an individual administrator or a team.
 The advantages of in-house payroll processing include maintaining control over sensitive company data and when paychecks are issued.
 However, there are still several risks associated with doing in-house payroll.
 These risks include payroll errors, incorrect deductions, and noncompliance.

 Payroll outsourcing is when an organization uses a third-party service provider to handle the administrative and compliance tasks associated with employee pay.
-Depending on the provider, this may also include filing payroll taxes and payments on your behalf.
+Depending on the payroll outsourcing firm, this may include filing payroll taxes and payments on your behalf.

-Many companies choose to outsource payroll due to the manual and time-consuming nature of this task.
+Many companies choose outsourced hr and payroll services due to the manual, time-consuming nature of these tasks.
 This automation of payroll processing allows HR and payroll managers to focus on more strategic tasks in their organizations.

-There are many factors to consider when deciding to outsource payroll, such as time to implement and return on investment.
-That’s why we’ve come up with a list of potential advantages and disadvantages of outsourced payroll to consider before making your final decision.
+There are many factors to consider when deciding on payroll outsourcing services, such as time to implement and return on investment.
+That’s why we’ve come up with a list of potential pros and cons of outsourcing payroll services to consider before making your final decision.

 Pro: Time Savings

 According to Technology Advice, 26 percent of small businesses spend three to five hours per month processing payroll manually.
 Many solutions provide a centralized database for payroll and attendance information.
 This unified approach automates the process from time capture to paycheck into a closed-loop workflow.
 Payroll software achieves this through the following: